AstonishedLiker/ASTON/README.md

 ## Collected Data

 We believe that your privacy should be respected.
-As a result, we only collect the following:
+As a result, we may collect the following:
 -_`Experience Information`_

 We collect the above data to keep track of how many _Experiences_ are using our product.